Informational

 Understand the Facts about Visual and Neurological Disabilities

 Did you know 43 million people across the globe live with blindness and 295 million people have a moderate-to-severe visual impairment?
 In the United States, approximately 710,000 adults live with blindness, and 18 million adults have significant vision loss.
 Plus, there are over 40 million adults in America who have dyslexia.
-That’s why your organization needs to understand your clients’ and potential clients’ accessible document needs.
+That’s why your organization needs to understand your clients’ and potential clients’ needs for accessible documents.

 Visual and Neurological Disabilities